italolverde/italolverde/README.md

 Here are some ideas to get you started:
 -->
 - 🌱 I’m currently learning Unity/C#/Python/HTML5/CSS3/JS/
-- 👀 I’m interested in Game development and Machine Learning.
+- 👀 I’m interested in Game development and AI stuff
 - 📫 How to reach me: IG: @oyeiou / email: italolverde3@gmail.com